leoleite13k/leoleite13k/README.md

 👨‍💻 I enjoy developing new things and see how it impact in people lifes.

-🔭  I’m currently working on the Ci&T more specially in the Creditas project.
+🔭  I’m currently working on the Ci&T more specially in the Creditas project's.
 </br>
 </br>